ComputerElite/ComputerElite/README.md

 #### C#
 Here I am.
 I ported [QSE](https://github.com/ComputerElite/QSE) to C# because a friend said I could build a GUI.
 I made the GUI and ported the code in about 3 hours.
 At first I developed new features in C# and Java but I quickly realized that it was to much work.
 That's why I discontinued the Java Version.
 I started Loving C# that much that I now only code in C# And want to make a GUI for everything:
 #### Problems?
 I have my basic Code I use for almost every project (Buttons, Layout, Update Code).
 But It takes about half an hour to an hour to get the GUI to look nice and set up everything for a new program.
 So I sometimes hate it.
+At least I now have [one big project](https://github.com/ComputerElite/BM) which is easier to manage.
+Still is a lot of affort but it pays of.
 ### What am I doing right now?
 I'm fixing Bugs in my Programs and improving them :)